Nearly 60 structures confirmed lost or damaged in Central Okanagan wildfires - Haida Gwaii Observer

 “Several of these firefighters have confirmed that they no longer have a home,” he added.
 “They want to help their neighbours and they come from their hotel in Kelowna with nothing but a suitcase because that’s all that they have left.
 They show up every single day and have promised me they will continue to do so.”

-Once Canada Task Force 1 has completed property loss assessments in West Kelowna, the team will move onto to Kelowna and Lake Country.
+Once Canada Task Force 1 has completed property loss assessments in West Kelowna, the team will move on to Kelowna and Lake Country.

 Heavy smoke is still hampering firefighting efforts, including the ability to accurately map wildfires.